Continuous-variable quantum communication: Continuous-variable quantum key distribution

-Already in the first tests of CV-QKD, mode multiplexing was used to simultaneously transmit quantum signals and LO~\cite{Lodewyck2007,Fossier2009}.
+In the first tests of CV QKD, mode multiplexing was already used to simultaneously transmit quantum signals and LO~\cite{Lodewyck2007,Fossier2009}.
 However, signal multiplexing can also be used to improve the performance of CV-QKD protocols.
-In particular, three-dimensional multiplexing (in wavelength, polarization, and orbital angular momentum) was shown to increase the rates of DM CV-QKD over free-space channels~\cite{Qu2017}.
-Multiplexed quantum teleportation was shown a promising tool for enhancing the quantum communication rates~\cite{Christ2012}.
-The possibility to upscale the secret key rate of Gaussian CV-QKD by means of mode multiplexing in the multi-mode fibers was demonstrated in~\cite{Sarmiento2022}.
-It was also shown theoretically and verified in the proof-of-principle test on a frequency-multiplexed source of entanglement in~\cite{Kovalenko2021}, revealing the negative role of the inter-mode cross talk, as well as suggesting cross talk removal by means of optimized data processing (equivalent to a passive linear-optical network to comply with Gaussian security proofs).
-Multiplexed CV-QKD over 194 channels with a total key secret rate of 172.6 Mbitps over 25-km distance was reported in~\cite{Eriksson2020}, revealing the power of mode multiplexing for increasing the capacity of coherent-state protocol.
+In particular, three-dimensional multiplexing (in wavelength, polarization, and orbital angular momentum) was shown to increase the rates of DM CV QKD over free-space channels~\cite{Qu2017}.
+Multiplexed quantum teleportation was shown to be a promising tool for enhancing quantum communication rates~\cite{Christ2012}.
+The possibility of upscaling the secret key rate of Gaussian CV QKD by means of mode multiplexing in the multimode fibers was demonstrated by~\cite{Sarmiento2022}.
+It was also shown theoretically and verified in a proof-of-principle test on a frequency-multiplexed source of entanglement by~\cite{Kovalenko2021}, revealing the negative role of intermode crosstalk, as well as suggesting crosstalk removal by means of optimized data processing (equivalent to a passive linear-optical network used to comply with Gaussian security proofs).
+Multiplexed CV QKD over 194 channels with a total key secret rate of 172.6 Mbps over 25~km was reported by~\cite{Eriksson2020}, revealing the power of mode multiplexing for increasing the capacity of the coherent-state protocol.